-M.S. in Health Sciences
+M.S. in Health Science

 The Master of Health Sciences degree is a 36 credit hour program designed to prepare students for a wide range of careers in the healthcare industry.
 Our students will develop and refine problem-solving and decision-making skills needed to respond to critical needs in various healthcare settings, and improve quality care and educational outcomes.